 Are you looking to lease a car but not sure how to pay for it?
 As in, you literally don’t know what’s going on with the finance side of a lease contract?

 You’re not alone.
-Except for professionals, few people know how the financial process of leasing a car works, and even fewer know how to use it to their best advantage.
+Except for professionals or super savvy researchers, few people know how the financial process of leasing a car works, and even fewer know how to use it to their best advantage.

-Not understanding the process can cost you money: unexpected fees, not-so-prime rates and simply missing out on great deals you didn’t know were open to you.
+Not understanding the process can cost you money: unexpected fees, not-so-prime rates and simply missing out on great deals you didn’t know were open to you, are all common mistakes inexperienced lessees make.

-On the other hand, a little knowledge can really put you ahead in the search for the best lease deal.
-You might be able to avoid common fees, benefit from special discounts and get a much better rate on a car than you thought you could.
+On the other hand, a little knowledge can really put you ahead of the game in the search for the best lease deal.
+You might be able to avoid common fees, benefit from special discounts and get a much better rate on a car than you thought you could otherwise.

 In this article, I’ll explain exactly how a lease works financially, from the side of the banks that hold the lease, and also from the lessee’s perspective.
 Along the way, you’ll learn how to get the best possible deal on your next lease car.